WeeHong/leetcode-question-tracker/README.md

 When user mark their questions as **"To Revise"**, then the application will create a reminder as a task on Todoist.

-The best use of this application is to create a task scheduler and run it automatically.
+*PS: The best use of this application is to create a task scheduler and run it automatically.*

 ## Feature
 - Export LeetCode questions to CSV